Skip to Content

 For hiking, camping, bicycle touring, and fishing, I prefer using a poncho.
 In particular, a poncho tarp.
 In my experience, I have found that the lighter and more compact my pack is, the happier I am.
 I began slowly switching to ultralight and multi-use gear to reduce my pack weight.
 A good poncho is the ultimate piece of multi-use gear.
 It offers 3 main functions.

 The most significant weight saver is using the poncho for shelter.
-For shorter trips or trips where I expect decent weather, I leave my Big Agnes tent at home and just use my poncho as a tarp.
-This cuts around 2 pounds from my pack weight.
+For shorter trips or trips where I expect decent weather, I leave my tent at home and just use my poncho as a tarp.
+This cuts around 1 pound from my pack weight.
 A poncho also replaces my pack cover.
 This saves me around 4 ounces.
 For trips where I pack my tent, I can use my poncho as a groundsheet under my tent.
 This cuts around 3 ounces from my pack weight.
 For most trips, I can also leave my rain pants at home because the poncho covers most of my legs.
 This saves even more weight.
 In my opinion, the weight savings alone outweighs any drawbacks.

 Sea to Summit Nylon Tarp Poncho